edvisor-io/edvisor-ed/README.md

 Bot Hosted on Heroku
-Connected to Slack, can request PR status in Slack via `@ed` commands Periodic PR status update to Slack, triggered by Zapier, hitting an endpoint exposed on Heroku The destination channel is set in Heroku's setting/environment variables
+Connected to Slack, can request PR status in Slack via `@ed` commands Periodic PR status update to Slack, triggered by Zapier's Schedule Trigger, hitting an endpoint exposed on Heroku The destination channel is set in Heroku's setting/environment variables

-Heroku is company account under John's email.
-Zapier setup is *unknown*. (when someone finds out please update this) Slack integration is setup through the [Hubot Slack App](https://edvisorio.slack.com/services/BEJQM4L6L) The Slack API token is provided in this integration.
+Heroku is company account under John's email (john@edvisor.io) Zapier is company account under Fred's email (fred@edvisor.io), under the folder `Development Team` Slack integration is setup through the [Hubot Slack App](https://edvisorio.slack.com/services/BEJQM4L6L) The Slack API token is provided in this integration.